sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 +++
 title = "Git mirroring"
+description = "Make Sourcegraph read from or write to an external repository"
 +++

 Sourcegraph works great as the system of record, but there are some situations in which you will want to mirror your repositories hosted on Sourcegraph to a Git repository hosted somewhere else.
 With configuration, Sourcegraph can automatically push changes to an external code host each time someone pushes changes to Sourcegraph.

-# Configuration
+Likewise, there are situations in which you will want to to mirror your externally hosted Git repositories on Sourcegraph.
+With this configuration, Sourcegraph will poll the external repository for changes on a short interval.

+# Mirroring *to* externally hosted repositories

-Lets say you have a repository hosted on Sourcegraph (`src.example.com/my/repo`) and want to have this repository automatically mirrored on `github.com/my/repo`.
+Let's say you have a repository hosted on Sourcegraph (`src.example.com/my/repo`) and want to have this repository automatically mirrored on `github.com/my/repo`.
 Here's what you need to do:

 ## 1. Ensure you can push changes